panuhorsmalahti/pml/README.md

 PML is an implementation of the
 [AMD specification](https://github.com/amdjs/amdjs-api/blob/master/AMD.md).
 The primary goal of it is to play nice with HTML Imports.
 Based on [IMD](https://github.com/PolymerLabs/IMD).
+Currently PML supports basic loading of dependencies, HTML imports will be implemented later.

 ## How Do I?